zichaoli/zichaoli.github.io/_pages/about.md

 ---

-I'm a Master student of CSE at UCSC.
-I obtained my B.S. from Nanjing University in 2019 and my M.S. from UCSD advised by Prof. [Jingbo Shang](https://shangjingbo1226.github.io01/).
-I'm actively in the job market now.
+I am currently an Advanced AI Research Scientist (Manager) at Accenture.
+I obtained my B.S. from Nanjing University in 2019 and my M.S. from UCSC and UCSD advised by Prof. [Jingbo Shang](https://shangjingbo1226.github.io01/).

 ## Research Interests